• Skip to main content

 A build-up of plaque leads to a narrowing of the coronary arteries, which decreases blood flow to the heart.
 Eventually, this may cause chest pain, shortness of breath and other signs of coronary artery disease.
 If these arteries become completely blocked, it may cause a heart attack.

-Symptoms of coronary artery disease may include:
+The symptoms of coronary artery disease include:

 • Chest pain (also known as angina), typically on the middle or left side of the chest